Schema authoring guide

 You can mark items as required: true

 and they will be considered invalid if the value is empty when we load your config.
 Additional validations will be skipped if this is the case.
+Note that if the config item has a static value set, for example value: 'some-val'

-You can also attach custom validation functions, although most of your validation needs will likely be handled by reusable types.
+You can also attach custom validation functions, although most of your validation needs will likely be handled by reusable base types.

 Secrets & security